tiprankstipranks

 We have a present need for additional funding, which raises questions about our ability to continue as a going concern.
 We may be unable to raise capital when needed, which would force us to delay, reduce or eliminate aspects of our business or cause our business to fail.

-As of October 31, 2024, we had cash and cash equivalents of approximately $3.9 million.
+As of October 31, 2025, we had cash and cash equivalents of approximately $0.5 million.
 We believe that based on our current operating plan, our existing cash and cash equivalents will only be sufficient to enable us to fund our operations and other obligations for a very limited period.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
 Moreover, we will need significant additional funds to satisfy our outstanding payables, fund our working capital, and fully implement our business plan as we seek to grow our revenues and ultimately achieve positive cash flow and profitability.
-In addition, our ability to continue as a going concern is adversely affected by the uncertainty surrounding Bidi's PMTA process with FDA and outcome of Bidi petition with the 11th Circuit Court of Appeals regarding the FDA's January 2024 MDO relating to Classic Bidi Stick as well as our negative cash flows from operations, significant recurring losses and present need for additional funding.
+In addition, our ability to continue as a going concern is adversely affected by the denial of Bidi's PMTA for its flavored Bidi Sticks and the 11th Circuit's denial of Bidi's petition challenging the FDA's January 2024 MDO relating to Classic Bidi Stick, as well as our negative cash flows from operations, significant recurring losses and present need for additional funding.
 All of these factors raise substantial doubt regarding our ability to continue as a going concern.
 There is therefore a material risk that we will be unable to generate sufficient revenues to pay our expenses, and if our existing sources of cash and cash flows are insufficient to fund our activities, we will need to raise additional funds.
 Additional equity or debt financing may not be available on acceptable terms, if at all, particularly in the current economic environment.
 Until such time, if ever, we can generate substantial product revenues, we will be required to finance our cash needs through public or private equity offerings, debt financings and corporate collaboration and licensing arrangements.
 If we elect to raise additional funds by issuing equity securities, our stockholders may experience dilution.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 Any debt financing or additional equity that we may raise may contain terms, such as liquidation and other preferences, that are not favorable to us or our stockholders.
 If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish valuable rights to our technologies, research programs or product candidates or grant licenses on terms that may not be favorable to us.
 If we are unable to generate cash flow positive operations or achieve profitability, and if we are unable to raise additional funds on commercially reasonable terms or at all, we may be required to significantly reduce or cease our operations, declare bankruptcy or our business could fail, which could result in the loss to investors of their investment in our securities.

 Corporate Activity and Growth - Risk 1